top of page

 "A year later, I was admitted to NMH, a prestigious boarding school in Massachusetts.
 This new environment elevated both my academic and athletic growth, pushing me to refine my time management, sharpen my learning strategies, and strengthen my communication skills."

-Yet, ice hockey revealed a global gap in support for female athletes — and sparked my drive to champion underrepresented voices.
+Yet, ice hockey exposed a significant gap in support for athletes—especially female athletes.

-As I navigated my journey in hockey—from playing on a professional team in Beijing to competing in Canada and at U.S. boarding schools—I uncovered a harsh reality for Chinese hockey players.
-In China, young athletes are often forced to choose between academics and their athletic passions due to a lack of support, resources, and viable pathways for student-athletes.
-Many abandon their education at a young age, only to face stagnant lives when their athletic careers end, often as early as age 28.
-Without an academic foundation, transitioning into other fields becomes a daunting challenge.
+As I navigated my journey in hockey, I discovered a harsh reality facing many Chinese hockey players.
+In China, young athletes are often forced to choose between academics and athletics due to limited support, resources, and clear pathways for student-athletes.
+Many abandon their education early, and without an academic foundation, transitioning into other fields becomes especially challenging.

 bottom of page